 - Store it in a tightly sealed container to preserve freshness.
 A tight lid also helps you give it a shake before you serve if it has started to clump.

 Ok, now that you know how to make your perfect granola, I’ll tell you how I like mine: Medium clusters, chock full of spices, and tasting like an oatmeal-cranberry-nut cookie with a bit less sweetness.
 That’s exactly what you’ll get if you make this recipe without any changes.
 It’s perfect for all of the reasons I told you before and I LOVE it on 2% fat Greek yogurt with a little bit of extra honey.
-This is my key to healthy, easy to prep, no effort to clean up breakfasts.
+This is my key to a healthy breakfast that’s easy to prep and no effort to clean up after.
 I’m obsessed.

 - 2 cups Oats